0ju1c3/Nodejs-intern-assignment-3-submission/README.md

 - **follower**: References the `User` collection using the `follower` field.
 - **followingId**: References the `User` collection using the `followingId` field.
 - **following**: References the `User` collection using the `following` field.

+## Integration Testing
+The application has been tested using Collection Runner in Postman.
+The tests include the following:
+1. User registration
+2. User login
+3. User profile
+4. Update profile
+5. Delete user
+6. Post a message
+7. Update a post
+8. Get all Posts
+9. Get a post
+10. Delete a post
+11. Get all Users
+12. Get a User
+13. Follow a user
+14. Get followings of the current user
+15. Get followers of the current user
+16. Unfollow a user
+17. Get posts of followings

+The tests have been written to ensure that the API endpoints are working as expected and that the responses are correct.
+To run the tests, import the `Node Assignment.postman_collection.json` file in the test directiory and run the collection.